HangerThem/linkboard/README.md

 6. Add links to your LinkBoard in the `config.ts` file.
 You can include the name, URL, and an optional icon.

-7. Customize the project's metadata in the `layout.tsx` file, including the title and description.
+7. Customize the app's title in the `config.ts` file.

 ## Contributing